mongodb/docs/source/includes/fact-restrict-support-access.rst

-   Restricting infrastructure access for MongoDB Production Support Employees may increase support issue response and resolution time and negatively impact cluster availability.
+   Restricting infrastructure access for MongoDB Production Support Employees may increase support issue response and resolution time and negatively impact your {+database-deployment+}'s availability.